 State school admissions

 If you are moving to the UK your child will not be offered a state school place until you are living in the UK and have a UK address.
-Applications will be determined on where you are living in relation to the distance from the schools of choice.
+Applications will be determined on where you are living in relation to the distance from your school of choice.
 If you want your child to go to a school in Leeds you will need to have a Leeds address.

 Normal admission round – The admission round for children starting state primary or secondary school in September starts in the previous year.
-Usually you must apply for a primary school place by mid-January and a secondary school place by the end of October.
+Usually, you must apply for a primary school place by mid-January and a secondary school place by the end of October.
 You will need to complete an application form which will ask you to list up to five different schools you wish your child to attend in order of preference.
-You can apply online or on a paper based form; for Leeds schools you can apply via the Leeds City Council’s Admissions website or download the relevant form.
+You can apply online or on a paper based form; for Leeds schools, you can apply via the Leeds City Council’s Admissions website or download the relevant form.
 If you live in the UK, but outside Leeds and you want your child to go to a school in Leeds, you must apply to your own local authority, or use their online system to apply for a school place.

 National Offer day is normally mid-April and you will be informed if your child has been offered a place by either post or email.
 You will be asked to accept the offer by contacting the school, if you fail to do this then the place may be withdrawn.
 If you are not happy with the place offered and are considering refusing a place you should contact the Admissions Team.